Physical – Occupational – Speech

 Traci Zelenka, CPTA has worked in the rehabilitation department of the hospital since 1998.
 She received her Physical therapy assistant diploma at Colby, Kansas and is certified in the state of Nebraska.
 Traci has been recognized by the American Physical Therapy Association with certification in advance clinical knowledge in the area of orthopedics.

-Shelby Schardt, CPTA joined the TCHS rehab staff in September 2016.
-Shelby completed the Pharmacy Technician program at Southeast Community College in Beatrice before completing the Physical Therapist Assistant program at Southeast Community College in Lincoln.
-She graduated with distinction in March of 2015.
+Shelby Schardt, PTA joined the TCHS rehab staff in September 2016.
+Shelby graduated with distinction from the Physical Therapist Assistant program at Southeast Community College in Lincoln, NE in March of 2015.
+Shelby is also a certified Pharmacy Technician, earning her degree from Southeast Community College in Beatrice, NE in 2013.

 Occupational therapy can help patients maximize their abilities in everyday aspects of life and maintain their quality of life.
 An Occupational Therapist can advise patients about techniques they can use to reduce fatigue and increase independence.
 They can also suggest equipment, in-home alterations, and individual programs which would enable our patients to improve their function in specific areas.

-Anne Simms, BS, COTA re-joined the TCHS rehab staff in May 2011 as a Certified Occupational Therapy Assistant, after receiving her degree from Central Community College.
-Prior to returning to school, Anne worked as the Rehab office manager from July 2007-June 2010.
+Anne Simms, BS, COTA/L, CLT joined the TCHS rehab staff in May 2011 as a Certified Occupational Therapy Assistant, after receiving her degree from Central Community College.
 Anne also received a Bachelor’s of Science degree in the area of Family Studies and Human Services from Kansas State University in May 2005.
 Anne became certified in Superficial Thermal Agents in August 2011.
+She completed the Manual Lymph Drainage and Complete Decongestive Therapy training program through the Norton School of Lymphatic Therapy to become a Certified Lymphedema Therapist in March of 2018.
 Anne provides occupational therapy services throughout Thayer County and the surrounding communities.

 SPEECH & LANGUAGE THERAPY